elModo7/WindowsNightLight_CLI/README.md

 > ⭐ stars to the repo help improve my dev career!

 > [!WARNING]
-> 💻Windows does not expose an API for Night Light CLI management by default, this is a bit of a hacky approach.
+> Windows does not expose an API for Night Light CLI management by default, this is a bit of a hacky approach.
+>
 > 🕯 This project has a GUI version here https://github.com/elModo7/FireFlyFy